-With your Ledger Nano S and Blue you can manage Ark token.
+With your Ledger Nano S you can manage the Ark token.
 It works on Windows (7+), Mac (10.8+), Linux.
-It requires one USB port to plug your Ledger Nano S or your Blue. it doesn't work on Android and iOS.
+It requires one USB port to plug your Ledger Nano S. it doesn't work on Android and iOS.
 Be careful, this application doesn't work with a Ledger Wallet application, but with the Ark Client software that you need to install.

 The Nano, the Blue and the HW.1 don't support Ark.